Harvard Library: Library Leadership Team

 Harvard Library Leadership Team is responsible for planning, prioritizing and implementing joint library initiatives.
 The team works with the vice president for the Harvard Library to develop and implement library-wide strategy and policy approved by the Board in collaboration with other standing committees and working groups.
 Chaired by the vice president for Harvard Library, the team includes members of the library's senior management team, library directors from the ten professional schools and the Radcliffe Institute, the managing director of Library Technology Services (HUIT), Harvard Library shared services heads, and Harvard Library's director of communications and its director of diversity, equity, and inclusion.

 Harvard libraries

-Along with shared services such as circulation, cataloging, and preservation, the following libraries make up Harvard Library:
+Harvard Library includes a total of 25 individual libraries with shared circulation, cataloging, and preservation services, including: